National Emergency Management Stockpile

 1. The NEMS Standing Offer Panel

 The NEMS Standing Offer Panel launched in May 2024.
-It is available for use by authorised Australian Government agencies through the AusTender website.
+It’s available for use by authorised Australian Government agencies through the AusTender website.

 Local Councils can also easily become Customers of the NEMS Panel and buy goods and services to help them prepare for crises and emergencies.

-All levels of Australian government can use the NEMS Panel to buy things such as temporary flood barriers, non-medical biohazard kits, and temporary accommodation camps which will help prevent or minimise damage from emergencies and disasters.
+All levels of Australian government can use the NEMS Panel to buy things such as temporary flood barriers, non-medical biohazard kits, and temporary accommodation camps which will help prevent or minimise damage from emergencies and disasters and support response and recovery efforts.

 They can also buy services like transport, warehousing and specialised engineering services which can be used to quickly assess damage to roads.
-Other services such as humanitarian aid, or specialist ‘build and take-down’ crews for temporary accommodation are also available.
+Other specialist services such as humanitarian aid, engineering and technical evaluations, and specialist ‘build and take-down’ crews for emergency shelter camps and accommodation are also available.

 Temporary buildings, like containers, lined up on a dirt area with a large barn-like shelter erected in front.

 The Panel is regularly opened for tender and looking for new suppliers to contribute to Australia’s emergency preparedness and response efforts.
-We are currently seeking suppliers (November and December 2025) to provide goods and/or services in the following categories:
+You can register for alerts on AusTender or find out more under SON4050420 and in the Resources list below.

 2. The physical stockpile